arommers/CPP_Modules/README.md

 ## [Module 01](https://github.com/arommers/CPP_Modules/tree/master/01)

+The fundamental aspects of memory allocation, emphasizing the distinctions between stack and heap allocation.
+We take look at the nuances of pointers and references in managing memory and efficient data manipulation.
+Additionally, we apply this to function pointers, examining their utility in providing flexibility and dynamic behavior within programs.
+Lastly, the switch statement, showcasing its practical applications in conditional branching and why you sometimes want this over a forest of if/else statements.

 | Exercise                                       | Concepts                                       |
 | -----------------------------------------------| ------------------------------------------------- |
 | [EX00: BraiiiiiiinnnzzzZ](https://github.com/arommers/CPP_Modules/tree/master/01/ex00) | *Heap vs Stack* |